How to Fill Your Own Cup and Why It Matters

 “Imagine that you have a magical kitchen in your home.
 You have every kind of food you want...
 Then someone knocks on the door and offers you a slice of pizza if you just let them control your life.”

-If your kitchen is already stocked with everything you love, you’re not trading your freedom for a lukewarm slice.
-The same goes for your emotional world: when you’re full from within, you don’t have to settle—or outsource your worth.
+If your kitchen is already stocked with everything you love, you’re not trading your freedom for a cold slice of pizza.
+The same goes for your emotional world: when you’re full from within, you don’t have to settle or outsource your worth.

 Too often, we expect partners (or friends, or even our kids) to fill emotional gaps we haven't acknowledged ourselves.
 The result?
 Burnout, disconnection, and a little resentment sprinkled on top.